Gloucester prison.

 beside the road and was arrested after telling the person who found him that he

 had cut her throat.
-Smart was tried at Worcester
+Smart was tried at Worcester and the only

-even knew who his victim was.
-The
+his victim was.
+The hanging took place

-pit had been deepened to allow for the “long drop” pioneered by William
+deepened to allow for the “long drop” pioneered by William Marwood.
+However Smart did not seem to die as easily

-his body became still.
+still.
 Examination afterwards revealed signs of suffocation.

-James Berry carried out Gloucester’s
+James Berry carried out Gloucester’s next execution

-next execution – that of Edward Hewitt on Tuesday the 15th of June 1886
+– that of Edward Hewitt on Tuesday

-for the murder of his wife Sarah.
+the 15th of June 1886 for the murder of his wife Sarah.

 Berry